terna/ejmmp/model02/model02.md

-- Saving is abstension from consuming, increasing agents' liquidity.
+- When agents abstein from consuming, their savings increase liquidity.

 - Investments are uniquely for replacement, without technical progress.

+- We use specific random sequences for both each agent and each function.